arcsikex/cascadeur_bridge/README.md

 - from **Cascadeur**
     - go to your commands folder (*CASCADEUR PATH\resources\scripts\python\commands*) and delete the ***externals*** folder.

+## Possible issues
+1. **Wrong rotation/scale** of your mesh in Blender/Cascadeur
+    - Make sure that the transform values (especially rotation and scale) of your objects are applied in Blender
+    - Change the export/import settings to apply the correct orientation/scale
+2. **Permission Denied error** when trying to execute function from Blender
+    - **Solution:** Give execute permission to your Cascadeur install folder
+3. **Cascadeur crashes**
+    - **Solution:** Stop Cascadeur process from the Task Manager.
+Please create an [Issues](https://github.com/arcsikex/cascadeur_bridge/issues) and attach Cascadeur logs to know why the crash happened.

-## Future plans:
+## Future plans
 - Bind textures automatically in Cascaduer
 - Set up camera in Cascadeur (to match with Blender)
 - Export action from Blender

-If you have more idea/request or you found a bug please report it in the **Issues**.
+If you have more idea/request or you found a bug please report it in the **[Issues](https://github.com/arcsikex/cascadeur_bridge/issues)**.

 ---